pemakhov/pemakhov.github.io/_posts/2021-08-29-codeacademy-node.js-course-notes.md

 }
 ```

-`process.memoryUsage().heapUsed` returns will return the number of bytes used by the current process.
+`process.memoryUsage().heapUsed` - returns the number of bytes used by the current process.

-`process.argv` returns the array containing arguments the current process was initiated with.
+`process.argv` - returns the array containing arguments the current process was initiated with.
 The zero argument is the absolute path to the Node, which runs the process.